Henry Smith (British politician)

+He also served as the Leader of West Sussex County Council from 2003 to 2010.

+He joined Reform UK in September 2025.

 Education

 Smith was born on 14 May 1969 in Epsom, Surrey.
 He was privately educated at Chinthurst School, Tadworth, Surrey – at the time a boys' preparatory school – then at Frensham Heights School, a co-educational independent school in Farnham in Surrey, followed by University College London, where he obtained a B.A. in Philosophy.

 Early career

 Smith stood unsuccessfully as the Conservative candidate in the Pound Hill South ward of Crawley Borough Council in 1996.
 However, he was elected in 2002 as a Conservative Councillor for Pound Hill North Ward.
 He served until the next election in May 2006, when he did not stand again.
 Smith stood as the Conservative Party candidate for Furnace Green ward on West Sussex County Council and was elected in 1997, before being re-elected in the same ward in 2001 and then elected in Pound Hill Worth & Maidenbower ward in 2005 and 2009.
 He became Leader of the Council in 2003 at the age of 34, becoming the youngest county council leader in the country.
 At the time he also worked for a property investment business based in Crawley in West Sussex.

 Smith was the Chairman of the South East Counties Leaders Group (latterly South East Strategic Leaders) from 2007 to 2010, and has previously served as a Governor at The Oaks, The Brook, and Oriel High schools in Crawley.
 He co-wrote the 2005 publication Direct Democracy.